sanjobnth/Hello-World/README.md

 # Hello-World
-"My first repository on GitHub"
+"Our first repository on GitHub"